nschloe/pyfoobar/README.md

     - Good linters are [flake8](http://flake8.pycqa.org/en/latest/) and
       [pylint](https://www.pylint.org/).
     - [isort](https://pypi.org/project/isort/) sorts your imports.
+    - [pre-commit](https://pre-commit.com/) has gained some popularity.
+It runs your linters and formatters on every commit.
+Not more "lint fix" commits.

 * Once you have tests in order, make sure they are executed with every git push.
   Popular **CI services** that run your tests are [GitHub